top of page

 Inclusive programs and cluster programs are not available at every school.
 So these students are placed in a program that meets their needs by CPS's Office for Students with Disabilities

-Click to see a map of schools with full and half day programs for pre-k
+Click to see a map of schools offering full and half day special education pre-k programs

 * Most programs for three year olds in CPS are half day, so your child will either be in the morning or afternoon section.